zasuh/VueMeetup/README.md

 # vuemeetup

-> vue app built with vue vuetify and firebase
+> Vue app built with vue vuetify and firebase.
+> Main purpose is to learn Vue, Vuex, Vuetify and Firebase auth for the first time.

 ## Build Setup